-In the body the lungs take the place of the bag, the bottle is represented by the chest, and the changes in the pressure on the outer surface of the lungs are brought about by alteration in the size of the chest cavity.
-If a small tube, connected with a manometer, is passed through the chest wall of an animal into the pleural cavity, the pressure within the chest is seen to be lower than that of the atmosphere; at the end of expiration the difference is usually about 6 mm.
+In the body the lungs take the place of the bag, the bottle is represented by the chest, and the changes in the pressure on the outer surface of the lungs are brought about by alteration in the size of the chest-cavity.
+If a small tube, connected with a manometer, is passed through the chest-wall of an animal into the pleural cavity, the pressure within the chest is seen to be lower than that of the atmosphere; at the end of expiration the difference is usually about 6 mm.
 Hg.
 When the chest enlarges during inspiration, the pressure on the outer surface of the lungs diminishes, and, as the pressure within them remains unchanged, they expand still further.
 Owing to the greater force required to bring about this additional expansion of the lungs, the pressure in the pleural cavity is further diminished, and amounts on an average to 730 mm.
 Hg.
 The negative pressure in the pleural cavity thus varies from -6 mm.
 Hg during expiration to - 30 mm.
 Hg or more during inspiration, and represents the pressure required to overcome the tendency of the expanded lungs to collapse by virtue of their elasticity.
 When the lungs expand during inspiration, air rushes in to fill the additional space; during expiration air is expelled.
 The expansion of the lungs during inspiration is due almost entirely to the enlargement of the infundibula and atria, and the portions of the lungs which expand most are those in contact with the diaphragm and ribs; the dorsal and mediastinal surfaces, and the apex, are much less expansile.

 If the chest is opened, either during life or after death, the pressure on both the outer and the inner surfaces of the lungs is that of the atmosphere, and owing to their elasticity the lungs collapse.
-In the condition known as emphysema, the elastic tissue of the lungs atrophies, and they do not collapse when the chest is opened.
 In the new-born infant, the lungs, even in their collapsed condition, fill the chest.
 As the child grows, the capacity of the chest increases more rapidly than does the size of the lungs; and the lungs of the adult are considerably expanded even at the end of expiration.

 Since with each expansion of the chest the lungs increase in size so as to fill completely the extra space thus provided, the amount of air entering the lungs at each breath varies with the extent of the respiratory movement.
 In quiet respiration it amounts to 350 to 500 c.c., and is spoken of as tidal air.
 The additional volume of air which can be taken into the lungs by forced inspiration amounts on an average to about 1500 c.c., and is called complemental air.
-The largest amount of air which can be expelled from the lungs by the most violent expiration, made at the end of an ordinary breath, is termed supplemental air; it varies in different individuals from 1000 to 1500 c.c.
-Even after the most forcible expiration a considerable amount of air-usually about 1000 c.c. -still remains in the lungs, and is spoken of as residual air.
-The total volume of air which can be taken into and expelled from the lungs by the most forcible inspiration and expiration, namely, the sum of the tidal, complemental, and supplemental air, is termed the vital capacity of the chest, and is from 3000 to 3500 c.c.
+The largest amount of air which can be expelled from the lungs by the most violent expiration, made at the end of an ordinary breath, is termed supplemental air; it varies in different individuals from 1000 to 1500 c.c. volume of air which can be taken into and expelled from the lungs by the most forcible inspiration and expiration, namely, the sum of the tidal, complemental, and supplemental air, is termed the vital capacity of the chest, and is from 3000 to 3500 c.c.
 These figures are obtained by allowing the individual to breathe into a spirometer, which is a small gasometer provided with a graduated scale.
-When the subject breathes into, or out of, the spirometer, the air chamber rises or falls, the increase or decrease of its contents, thus produced, being read off on the scale.
+When the subject breathes into, or out of, the spirometer, the air-chamber rises or falls, the increase or decrease of its contents, thus produced, being read off on the scale.